 With respect to the real estate market or domain, a NOC is issued as proof or a statement that there are no legal issues or blockages that would arise should there be a dealing or transaction or business on the property in question.

-Speaking particularly of real estate, the NOC may be required by a property from the property dealer or a previous owner as a legal document to ensure that there are no pending legal tangles, encroachments, bills, or other issues attached to the property in question.
 In other words, if you are to buy a property, you will require the NOC as a clearance that there are no legal issues that will come along with the property.
-Should there be any in the future, the NOC will save you from being entangled in those issues.
+Should there be any in the future, the NOC will save you from being entangled in them.

 A NOC essentially entails the personal details of the parties involved in a transaction and is addressed to whomever it concerns.